swyxio/amplify-vscode-snippets/README.md

 This is an unofficial snippets extension for [AWS Amplify](https://docs.amplify.aws/cli) users.
 Speed up your development by scaffolding out commonly used code snippets for [Amplify CSS](https://blog.kylegalbraith.com/2020/03/31/customizing-the-aws-amplify-authentication-ui-with-your-own-react-components/), [UI Components](https://docs.amplify.aws/ui/), [API](https://docs.amplify.aws/guides/api-graphql/)/[DataStore](https://docs.amplify.aws/lib/datastore/) calls, and [GraphQL Transform](https://docs.amplify.aws/cli/graphql-transformer/overview) directives.

-> :warning: this is unofficial and has not formally maintained by the Amplify team!
+> :warning: this is unofficial and not formally maintained by the Amplify team!
 It is a personal project of some employees.

 > On the plus side, it's very simple. pls feel free to fork and customize your own!